Problem with Skinny Jeans – level 3

-Squatting in skinny jeans can lead to pressure building up in the lower legs and muscles and nerves can become damaged.
-Other medical experts have reported a number of cases where patients have developed tingly numbed thighs from wearing skinny jeans, although they add that the chance of it happening is still pretty slim for most people.
+Cases where patients developed tingly numbed thighs from wearing skinny jeans have also been reported, although experts add that the chance of this happening is still pretty slim for most people.

 Do you wear skinny jeans?